fru/btld-template/literate/1-base-state.md

 # Base State

-This is the literary code that defines how data is stored and reactivity is implemented for the btld templating engine.
+This is the literary code that defines how data is stored and how reactivity is implemented in the btld templating engine.

-We employ a technique that involves freezing all the data utilized for rendering components.
-With the use of proxies, updates can still be made without the need to copy the entire data structure.
-Instead, a new frozen state is generated, and only the modified properties are updated, leading to improved performance.
+We use a technique that involves freezing all the data used for rendering components.
+By using proxies, updates can be made without copying the entire data structure.
+Instead, a new frozen state is generated, and only the modified properties are updated, resulting in improved performance.
 This is heavily inspired by the amazing [immer.js](https://github.com/immerjs/immer) library.

 ## Other Frameworks